 6. Think of your family, friends, and others.
 What habits and negative emotions get in the way of loving them well?

 8. Look back over your answers to the first seven questions.
-If you could set one goal for the year and be guaranteed you could reach it (which is of course impossible), which goal would you choose?
+If you could set three goals for the year and be guaranteed you could reach them (which is of course impossible), which goals would you choose?

-10. Which goal do you think God would choose, and why would He choose them?
+10. Which three goals do you think God would choose, and why would He choose them?

 Exploring Your Options